Dayan (witch)

-Daayan, Ḍāin or Ḍāini is often mistakenly regarded as a rendering for a witch (human female practitioner of black magic) in Indian folklore, the term has been derived from the Sanskrit word dakini, which refers to a female paranormal entity from patala (the netherworld).
+Daayan, Ḍāin or Ḍāini is often mistakenly regarded as a rendering for a witch in Indian folklore and Pakistani folklore, the term has been derived from the Sanskrit word dakini, which refers to a female paranormal entity from patala (the netherworld).
 Dakinis have been described in medieval Hindu texts such as the Bhagavata Purana, Brahma Purana, Markandeya Purana and Kathasaritsagara as female fiendish spirits in the train of Kali who feed on human flesh.

 Daayans are comparable to malevolent female spirits such as the succubi of Western folklore, they also resemble vampiresses by their alleged feeding behaviours that requires the blood or life-force of their victims.
 It is also said that powerful and older daayan is also referred to as ekayan.
-The primary source of a daayan's power is her unusually long plaited hair (choti) that is used as an additional limb, it can be flexed, stretched retracted and regenerated to do whatever the daayan pleases.
+The primary source of a daayan's power is her unusually long braids (choti) that is used as an additional limb, it can be flexed, stretched retracted and regenerated to do whatever the daayan pleases.
 The daayan is also described as having long and monstrous black nails, and feet that face backwards.
 It is said that once a daayan lays her evil eye on someone, it is a bad omen for the whole household of that person.
 She is regarded as the most powerful paranormal being.

 History

 The daayan cult refers to a secret society which emerged during the 15th century in Harangul, a village in the Parbhani district of Maharashtra.
 The concept of daayans has permeated Indian culture, and may be seen on popular television programs.
 Belief in daayans has existed in most regions of India, particularly in Jharkhand and Bihar. "'Victims of witch-hunting are usually old or widowed women.
-These women are victimized for their property, or due to problems in the family or for sexual exploitation" says Vasvi Kiro, a member of the Jharkhand Women's Commission.
+These women are victimized for their property, or due to problems in the family or for sexual exploitation" says Vasvi Kiro, a member of the Jharkhand State Commission for Women.
 The legend is prevalent in rural and semi-rural areas, with "witch-hunts" causing women to be killed or ostracised.

 In Harangul it is believed that daayan live in an area of the village, and an evil spirit resides within them.
 Villagers believe these women destroy everything that is good.
 Daayans are allegedly found in and around cemeteries, abandoned battlefields, crossroads, toilets and squalid places.